 from training.npr.org: https://training.npr.org/sources/liza-fuentes/

-Liza Fuentes is a research scientist at the Guttmacher Institute, a research and policy organization focused on reproductive rights.
+Liza Fuentes is Director of Health Equity Research at Boston Medical Center.
+Previously, she worked at the Guttmacher Institute, a research and policy organization focused on reproductive rights.
 Fuentes’ studies focus on access to and the use of contraception, abortion, abortion restrictions, self-managed abortion, reproductive autonomy and clinical training in reproductive health.

 Fuentes is also a former board member of the Reproductive Health Technologies Project, the National Network of Abortion Funds, the New York Abortion Access Fund and the DC Abortion Fund.